MCFpy/mcf/docs/part_i.md

 ### General remarks

 The program offers three ways of conducting inference.
 The default is a weights-based inference procedure, which is particularly useful for gaining information on the precision of estimators that have a representation as weighted averages of the outcomes, see [Lechner (2019)](https://arxiv.org/abs/1812.09487).
-The [Technical Appendix](./techn_app.md) shows the tuning parameters for this method.
 The second inference procedure provided by the program simply estimates the variance of treatment effect estimates as the sum of the variance of weighted outcomes.
 Finally, a bootstrap algorithm can be applied to obtain inference.

 ### Methods